dhellmann/pymotw-3/source/abc/index.rst

 .. {{{end}}}

-To use the decorator syntax with read/write abstract properties, the methods to get and set the value must be named the same.
+To use the decorator syntax with read-write abstract properties, the methods to get and set the value must be named the same.

 .. include:: abc_abstractproperty_rw_deco.py